Opinion | In India, a fight over the hijab is unforgivably locking girls out of schools

 Many of the young women I’ve spoken to say the hijab is also a form of protest against the unapologetic Islamophobia all around them.
 Parliamentarians can wear saffron robes reflecting their Hindu faith; the rabble-rousing Hindutva poster boy Yogi Adityanath, the chief minister of Uttar Pradesh, India’s most politically significant state, is always dressed in attire that signals his religion; and, in recent months, gatherings of saffron-robed men have openly called for violence against Muslims.
 The girls say none of this can be separated from their right to religious attire.

-Muskan Khan, a college student in Karnataka, was heckled by a jeering mob of young Hindu men wearing saffron scarves.
+Muskan Khan, a college student in Karnataka, was heckled by a jeering mob of Hindu protesters — some students, some outsiders — wearing saffron scarves.
 She turned around and shouted “Allahu akbar” to their chants of “Jai Shri Ram” (“Glory to Lord Ram”).
 As her video went viral, she told my media organization Mojo Story: “All of India stands with me.”

 Tragically, though, Indians are bitterly divided on the issue as never before.